-Do not click on any links in the text message.
+- Do not click on any links in the text message.

-Do not respond to texts with any personal or account information.
+- Do not respond to texts with any personal or account information.

-Contact the financial institution directly to validate or report the text.
+- Contact the financial institution directly to validate or report the text.

-WSECU Fraud Management
+WSECU Fraud Alerts

 Recognize this?
 Reply Y for Yes, N for No

 The only action required for this and any other fraud text alert WSECU sends is to respond with a “Y” or “N.”